Volumes Estimated and Real

 E. Be clear if your estimate is Net or Gross.
 Net is actual measurement--a 1.5 cubic foot box is counted as 1.5 cubic feet!
 Gross is billable volume after packing/palletizing/crating--the usable space taken by goods.
 Packing can increase the volume by 1.15 to 1.20.
 Crating/palletizing can increase it again by those factors, depending on how goods fit standard pallets and crates.

-F. Well in advance of the pickup, notify Kef and the packers (in writing, please), if you want to limit your volume.
+F. Well in advance of the pickup, notify Kef and the packers (in writing, please), if you want to limit your volume to the minimum or estimate on the contract, to the container, or to go to overflow separate shipment, if needed.
 We can't always do that precisely--unless we show up with a pre-measured crate/container--but it will give us a target.